 There are many reasons why real estate professionals are investing in Sustainable Strategies.
 Creating sustainable business strategies increases the ability to attract and retain the very best talent, it increases the potential to grow profit margins, as well as mitigating against legislative risks.

-- 1. Attracting and retaining talent.
+1. Attracting and retaining talent.
 According to a Deloitte survey, 87% of Millennials view a successful business as going beyond financial metrics to focus on issues such as environmental and social impact.
 There is also increasing evidence that millennials are happy to take a lower salary for a position that they value.
-Providing your team with a platform where sustainability is embedded into business activities demonstrates a purpose-led organization that’s important to future leaders who desire a socially conscious career.
+Providing your team with a platform where sustainability is embedded into business activities demonstrates a purpose-led organization that’s important to future leaders who seek a socially conscious career.

-Through our four stage approach to Strategy for a Sustainable Business, Longevity Partners can help you identify the most pertinent issues to your company and provide a framework through which you can manage these risks and take advantage of opportunities.
+Through our four stages approach to Strategy for a Sustainable Business, Longevity Partners can help you identify the most pertinent issues to your company and provide a framework through which you can manage these risks and take advantage of opportunities.